 Inside, the majority of books are stored inside gondolas.
 But why? you might ask.
 It’s because the bookstore has actually flooded every time that the city floods, so this is their way of preserving the books!
 It truly makes for an amazing atmosphere.

-Not only can you get to Acqua Alta Libreria by foot, but you can also take a gondola straight to the store.
-They have their own little dock!
+Not only can you get to Acqua Alta Libreria on foot, but you can also take a gondola straight to the store.
+They have their own little dock, and the area is one of the most Instagrammable places in Venice.

 Don’t forget to also try some of the best foods in Italy while you’re there!